203 SCHOOL LEAVER DATA - STUDENT

 29

-The codes in this chart apply to students graduating under the minimum, recommended, or distinguished graduation programs, including students receiving special education who graduate according to TAC §89.1070 (b)(1) (and earlier similar rules).
-See Charts 2 and 3 for students receiving special education services graduating under TAC §89.1070 (b)(2), TAC §89.1070(c) or TAC §89.1070(d).
+The codes in this chart apply to students graduating under the minimum, recommended, or distinguished programs, including students receiving special education who graduate according to TAC §89.1070 in effect at the time of the student’s enrollment in grade 9.

-Students receiving special education services for whom the curriculum content was not modified, and who meet the minimal requirements of the recommended, or distinguished program, may have that achievement recognized on the Academic Achievement Record.
-Instructional accommodations that do not alter curriculum content are allowed under these plans.
+See Charts 2 and 3 for students receiving special education services graduating under TAC §89.1070 for whom the student’s ARD committee determined that satisfactory performance on a required state assessment was not required.
+Students receiving special education services for whom the curriculum content was not modified, and who meet the minimal requirements of the recommended or distinguished program must have that achievement recognized on the Academic Achievement Record.

 GRADUATION-TYPE-CODE Chart 2

-(For Students who meet the Curriculum and Credit Requirements under TEC Chapter 74 and are participated in the statewide assessment instrument identified in the IEP)
+Coding of students who meet the curriculum and credit requirements under TEC Chapter 74 and participated in or were exempted from the statewide assessment instrument(s) identified in the Individualized Education Plan.

-(For Students who meet the Curriculum and Credit Requirements under TEC Chapter 74 and are participated in the statewide assessment instrument identified in the IEP)
+Coding of students who meet the curriculum and credit requirements under TEC Chapter 74 and participated in or were exempted from the statewide assessment instrument(s) identified in the Individualized Education Plan.

 Year Entering Grade 9